Starbucks has taught us all that there is more than one type of coffee. But it’s still a linguistic minefield out there.

 Kleiner Schwarzer / Großer Schwarzer: You’re on pretty firm ground here.
 A kleiner Schwarzer is a single espresso, a großer Schwarzer a double espresso.
-The literal translation is small black / large black, and sometimes you’ll see the word Mokka used instead of Schwarzer.
+The literal translation is small black / large black, and often you’ll see the word Mokka used instead of Schwarzer.

-Kleiner Brauner / Großer Brauner: Also a single / double espresso, but this time served with a small jug/carton of milk or cream for you to add at your pleasure.
-Translated as a small / large brown.
+Kleiner Brauner / Großer Brauner: Also a single/double espresso, but this time served with a small jug/carton of milk or cream for you to add at your pleasure.
+Translated as a small/large brown.

 Verlängerter: An espresso with added hot water.
 The word translates as “an extended one”.